industrial-edge/iih-semantics-getting-started/docs/Installation.md

 #### Configure IIH Configurator

-SIMATIC S7+ Import Converter converts the export file to a Connectivity Suite Configuration.
+The SIMATIC S7+ Import Converter converts the export file into a Connectivity Suite Configuration.

 In your IED click IIH Configurator to open it.